-Merit-based scholarship support to an undergraduate student majoring in Greek and Latin.
-Selection is made on the basis of total academic record and achievement in the major program.
+Scholarship support to an undergraduate student majoring in Greek and Latin.

 The fund provides an award to a graduate or professional student enrolled in the College of Arts and Sciences who is studying Greek, Latin, and/or Modern Greek in the Department of Classics.
 Awards may be used for study abroad fees and travel expenses, as well as additional educational expenses.

 Classics Graduate Student Award Program GF601293